ssant96/haas_new_adapter/ReadMe.md

 This project was built to comply with MTConnect version 1.8; for more information on the MTConnect standard and MTConnect Agent, please see [MTConnect's official documentation](https://www.mtconnect.org/documents).

-Each component is covered in more detail in its own Readme file
+**NOTE: Each component is covered in more detail in its own Readme file**

 ---

 ## Installing the MTConnect Agent